 Uppercase first.
 This Function uppercases the first letter.
 It acts upon a VB.NET String.
 The value "test" becomes "Test".
 None of the other characters should be modified.
 And if the first character is whitespace or a digit, it should not be affected.StringsFunction

 Here: We introduce a custom method that uppercases the first letter.
 A built-in method, ToTitleCase, is also available in the Framework.

+Example.
 First, this program introduces the UppercaseFirstLetter function, which receives a String and returns a String.
 In this function, we first test for null or empty parameters, and exit early in this case.

 Then: We use the Char.ToUpper method to uppercase the first letter, and we finally return a new String instance built from the character array.

 This function, which uses the ToCharArray constructor, is somewhat faster and less memory-intensive than a version that uses the Substring method multiple times.
 It cuts down on the number of new string instances allocated.

 Tip: In performance analysis, eliminating string allocations is often a clear win.
 Using ToCharArray here helps.

 Warning: This function has a limitation.
 It won't correctly process names that have multiple uppercase letters in them.

 So: The name "McChrystal" would be changed to "Mcchrystal" if the input string was "mcchrystal".
 This could be corrected with a Dictionary.

+Summary.
 We learned one way you can uppercase only part of a string, such as the first letter.
 You could develop more sophisticated logic to uppercase or change other parts of the character array.
 The approach would be equally effective.

 Note: This method could be used to clean up poorly formatted character data, as from a text file or database.